-- 2016 Economic Impact of Airports in North Carolina.
+- 2016 Economic Impact of Airports in North Carolina [PDF].
 Produced by ITRE for the NCDOT Division of Aviation, this report illustrates how NC airports play a vital role in our state transportation system, linking North Carolina to the global economy and generating significant economic activity, commerce, and tourism.

-There is lasting and far reaching value in telling your airport’s story by guiding you through creating a basic communication plan.
-The toolkit provides best practice communication and marketing strategies can help airports of any size, even those with small or non-existent marketing budgets.
+This document will help you begin telling your airport’s story by guiding you through creating a basic communication plan.
+The toolkit provides best practice communication and marketing strategies that can help airports of any size, even those with small or non-existent marketing budgets.
 Topics covered are listed below.
 Follow this link to download the toolkit [PDF].

 Unmanned Aircraft Systems (UAS)

 - The ITRE Aviation Team is a nationally recognized leader in UAS integration into the National Airspace System, with over 800 UAS flights and 200 hours of flight time to date.
 The team works with the NCDOT Division of Aviation, the FAA, and industry partners to make UAS operations routine, safe, and accepted activities.
 Contact ITRE for UAS consultation, research and flight services, and training offerings.

 - Operating Unmanned Aircraft Systems in North Carolina Opens in new window.
 Visit the NCDOT Division of Aviation website to find information and guidelines for piloting Commercial, Government, and Recreational drones across the state.
 Link from this site to helpful documents, FAQs, permit requirements, and other resources for safe, responsible UAS operation.